 The Department invests in capital assets necessary for policing efforts, including automotive, communication, computer, and helicopter equipment.
 Improvements to City-owned facilities, if any, are donated annually to the City.
-At April 30, 2024, the Department's capital assets are \$126,737,738 and accumulated depreciation is \$88,127,283.
+At April 30, 2025, the Department's capital assets are \$115,421,272 and accumulated depreciation is \$80,515,264.
 More detailed information about the Department's capital assets is presented in Notes 1 and 3 to the basic financial statements.

 The Department issued a purchase order with Motorola Solutions for \$17.9 million to upgrade the Department's two-way radios and computer-aided dispatch system (the communication equipment).
-The majority of these items have been received and deployed during fiscal year 2024, which is reflected in the increase to capital assets.
-It is anticipated that the project will be completed during fiscal year 2025.
+The majority of these items have been received and deployed during fiscal years 2024 and 2025.
+It is anticipated that the project will be completed during fiscal year 2026.